TimC808/mod-one-challenge-connelly/README.md

 # Description: This is the splash page for Horiseon Web Marketing Services.
 Horiseon specializes in full service web marketing solutions aimed at improving your company's findability and, therefore, increasing visits to a customer's website.
 Increased visits mean more interested customers and revenue growth for Horiseon Web Marketing Services.

-# Code Refactor Starter Code
+# Code Refactor Starter Code = Fun Project.

 # HTML - Comment re changes on 2/23/2023: